 Monstera plants do not require a high amount of fertilizer.
-You can use a dry mix fertilizer, one that is rich in nitrogen, during the active period of the plant.
+Same as longevity spinach, you can use a dry mix fertilizer, one that is rich in nitrogen, during the active period of the plant.
 Make sure to put the fertilizer for at least the first eight weeks from the posting period.
 With time, you can increase the number of fertilizers used and decrease the application frequency.

 How To Propagate Monstera Borsigiana?

 There are a few ways in which you can propagate Monstera Borsigiana.
 We will go through the different steps to help you know about them in detail.